-Who are the approximately 15,000 children in Georgia’s foster care system?
+Who are the thousands of children in Georgia’s foster care system?

 How do children end up in foster care?

 - All of our children come into state care with issues of trauma.
 This may be the result of neglect, which is the most common reason for children to come into care, but also as the result of physical, sexual, or emotional abuse.